-For a full list of museums and galleries, have a look on the Visit Pittsburgh website.
+For alist of museums and galleries, have a look on the Visit Pittsburgh website.

 A weekend in Pittsburgh would be incomplete without a visit to The National Aviary, America’s only independent indoor non-profit zoo dedicated to birds and to preserving their habitats.
-There is an incredible number of bird species, including adorably ditzy penguins, flamingos, snowy owls and majestic bald eagles.
+There are many bird species, including adorably ditzy penguins, flamingos, snowy owls, and majestic bald eagles.

 If you have a sweet tooth, you’ll love Grandpa Joe’s Candy Shop in Pittsburgh’s Strip District, which has a wonderful variety of American sweets and chocolate.
 There is also a great selection of whimsical gifts, from Donald Trump “Impeachmints” to “Instantly talk to your cat” minty mouth spray.

 You’ll never be hungry in Pittsburgh, that’s for sure.
-Portion sizes are beyond generous and the quality of the grub is very good indeed.
-For breakfast, follow in the footsteps of 44th US President, Barack Obama, and order pancakes at Pamela’s in the city’s Strip District.
+Portion sizes are beyond generous and the quality is excellent indeed.
+For breakfast, follow in the footsteps of 44th US President Barack Obama, and order pancakes at Pamela’s in the city’s Strip District.
 You’ll be presented with a pile of sweet, crispy pancakes bigger than your face.

 Obama loved them so much he invited the owners to the White House to cook pancakes as part of a Memorial Day celebration.
 This is a proper American diner with a buzzing atmosphere and should not be missed.